doinalangille/doinalangille.com/_posts/2020-06-26-naive-bayes-classifier-from-scratch.md

 comments: true
 ---

 The Naive Bayes algorithm is a classification technique based on Bayes Theorem.
-It assumes that the presence of a feature in a class is unrelated to the presence on any other feature.
-The algorithm rely on the posterior probability of the class given a predictor, as we can see in the following formula:
+It assumes that a feature in a class is unrelated to the presence of any other feature.
+The algorithm relies on the posterior probability of the class given a predictor, as shown in the following formula:

 ![posterior_proba](https://bit.ly/2YBQuZs)